Co-Epi/website/README.md

 The CoEpi project attempts to bridge the gap between governmental public health actions and individual attention to hygiene.
 We believe it is possible to use modern smartphone technology, including Bluetooth Low Energy and Location Services, to empower individuals and their personal networks to automatically and anonymously track their own contacts, and inform themselves and their friends and family about increased infection risks.
 This will allow individuals to make informed risk-based decisions about when it’s most important to implement additional social distancing measures above and beyond the measures being recommended community-wide.

-## Proof of Concept
+## Web Proof of Concept

-As an initial proof of concept, we should build a website that allows users to get tailored information, specific to their location and/or social network, about their level of potential exposure as well as suggestions for hygiene, social distancing, or self-isolation measures appropriate to their location/history.
+As an initial proof of concept, we should build a website ([see more details here](webapp-poc.md)) that allows users to get tailored information, specific to their location and/or social network, about their level of potential exposure as well as suggestions for hygiene, social distancing, or self-isolation measures appropriate to their location/history.
 * Allow people to enter a location of interest, and see on a map the nearest publicly known locations of community transmission.
 * Allow people to cross-check their location history exported from Google Maps (or another app) against known (public) locations of community transmission.
   * Location history export can be processed locally in-browser without uploading for full privacy.